Colleges Turn Out to Offer Dangers as Well as Educations

 A third of college students abuse marijuana, according to the annual survey Monitoring the Future.
 There are some signs that use may be set to increase.
 Numbers are already increasing among high school students.

-It is not anyone’s plan that a young person graduate from college only to need alcohol abuse rehab or drug rehab to recover from four years of substance abuse.
+It is not anyone’s plan that a young person graduate from college only to need drug or alcohol rehab to recover from four years of substance abuse.
 But it can easily happen that a person may need to take a break from higher education for alcohol abuse rehab treatment.

 Narconon drug rehab programs are located around the world on six continents.
-They have been returning people to sober lives for more than forty-five years.
-Narconon objectives include helping people detoxify from drug or alcohol use that has left toxic residues in the body, and teaching each person the life skills needed to stay sober in the future.
+They have been returning people to sober lives for more than fifty years.
+The Narconon program includes helping people detoxify from drug or alcohol use that has left toxic residues in the body and teaching each person the life skills needed to stay sober in the future.

 Drug toxins tend to lodge in the fatty tissues of the body and can remain there for many years unless the right combination of time in a sauna, generous nutritional support, moderate exercise and careful supervision are provided.
 This is the Narconon New Life Detoxification Program, part of the overall rehabilitation service offered by Narconon centers around the world.
-Facilities are located in Russia, Italy, Taiwan and England, and in the US, Narconon Georgia services the Atlanta area and Narconon Vista Bay helps those in Northern California, in addition to many other US centers.
+Facilities are located in Russia, Italy, Taiwan and England, and throughout the U.S.